 One thing I learned in my 40-something (can’t remember the specifics) years on this earth is that you will never regret being kind.
 Imagine how beautiful the world would be if everyone just had something positive to say.
 Wishful thinking?
 Maybe.
 But I still believe in the good of humans and I still want to always see the best in people.
 Social media and online bullying sometimes make that tough to do.

 I love what I do.
 And I love sharing my life within our City Girl community.
 But I don’t love haters.
-I don’t love internet trolls attacking my five-year-old for living authentically in this world.
-When it’s pointed toward me that’s one thing.
+I don’t love internet trolls attacking my son for living authentically in this world.
+When it’s pointed toward me, that’s one thing.
 But when you come after my son?
-That, I won’t stand for.
+That I won’t stand for.
 When I see a negative comment about Brody or myself or any other member of my family, I always wonder what’s going on in that person’s life.
 I wonder why they feel entitled to share an opinion on someone they’ve never met.
 I just don’t get it!
-So in honor of the haters, I’ve officially launched a National Check Yourself Day!

 About 37 percent of young people between the ages of 12 and 17 have been bullied online.
 Thirty percent have had it happen more than once.

 The Social Media Switch

 When I started my blog all those years ago, social media was a different place.
 I didn’t log in every detail of my life on Instagram, I didn’t have as many followers as I do now, and my Boss Baby Brody certainly didn’t either (he wasn’t even born yet!).
 But for better or for worse, and I like to think for absolute better, our social media platforms have developed into what it is today—a place for us to communicate almost instantaneously, a place to be creative, to get inspired.